jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 ## Training

-Model training is straitforward in finetuner.
+Model training is straight forward in Finetuner.
-You'll need to config several hyperparameters, plugin your model and training set, that's it.
+You'll need to configure several hyperparameters, plug in your model and training set, and that's it.

-The script below demonstrates how to combine {term}`Tailor` + {term}`Tuner` interface for model fine-tuning.
+The script below demonstrates how to combine {term}`Tailor` + {term}`Tuner` interface for model finetuning.
 The parameter above ``to_embedding_model=True`` are {term}`Tuner` parameters, the rest are {term}`Tailor` parameters.

-We save the returned {term}`embedding model` as ``tuned_model``, given an input image, at inference time, this model generates a *representation* of the image (2048 dimensional vectors).
+We save the returned {term}`embedding model` as ``tuned_model``, and give an input image at inference time.
+The model then generates a *representation* of the image (2048 dimensional vectors).

 ```python
 import finetuner as ft